Peter Kwong (actor)

 Peter Kwong (April 9, 1952 – May 27, 2025) was an American actor.
 He is known for his roles in Big Trouble in Little China, The Golden Child, and Cooties.

-Early life
+Early life and career

-Peter Kwong was born in Los Angeles, California, on April 9, 1952, to two Chinese immigrant parents.
+Peter Kwong was born in Sacramento, California, on April 9, 1952, to two Chinese immigrant parents.

+He graduated from California State University at Sacramento with a theatre arts degree, and also studied at American Conservatory Theater.
+Additionally, Kwon trained in a variety of martial arts, and taught Tai Chi Chuan.

 Personal life and death

 Kwong died in his sleep in Burbank, California, on May 27, 2025, at the age of 73.